stephanjusypiw/migrations51/readme.md

 ## Creating a Migrations Project

-Small tutorial on how to create migrations with Larvel 5.1
+Small tutorial on how to create migrations with Laravel 5.1.

 ### License